Editor’s note: This article contains language about conflict, violence and sexual violence, and extreme hunger.

-Conflicts disrupt access to basic services like food and water, and force people into extreme poverty, with the poorest and the most vulnerable paying the highest price.
-In addition to taking lives and devastating infrastructure in the short term, conflict and its consequences are profound and enduring, reversing progress towards achieving the Global Goals.
+As well as displacing people by the millions, conflicts disrupt access to basic services like food and water, and force people into extreme poverty, with the poorest and the most vulnerable paying the highest price.
+In addition to taking lives and devastating infrastructure in the short term, conflict and its consequences are profound and enduring, reversing progress towards achieving the UN Global Goals.

-According to the Council on Foreign Relations’s Global Conflict Tracker, there are currently 27 ongoing conflicts worldwide.
+According to the Council on Foreign Relations’s Global Conflict Tracker, there are currently 32 ongoing conflicts worldwide.
 The tracker categorizes conflict into three groups: “worsening,” “unchanging,” and “improving.”
-Right now, there’s not a single conflict described as “improving.”

 2. Conflict and Violence Are on the Rise

-For six years, Yemen has been locked in a bloody civil war between the Saudi-supported government forces and the Houthi fighters backed by Iran.
-Nearly a quarter of a million people have been killed, but many more have been pushed to the brink of starvation.
+For nine years, Yemen has been locked in a bloody civil war between the Saudi-supported government forces and the Houthi with links to Iran.

 Children are paying the heaviest price.
 Four-year-old Meshal even gnawed his own fingers because he was so hungry.
 One child dies every 10 minutes in Yemen, according to the UN’s report from August 2021.